sconover/knit-js/README.markdown

-The same example binding to a RDB.
-Makes use of knit's (*very alpha*) sqlite support.
+The same example, using RDB storage.
+Makes use of knit's *very alpha* sqlite support.
+    require("knit/engine/sqlite")

     var db = new knit.engine.sqlite.Database(":memory:")
     db.open()

     //create a couple of tables, with rows